 To spot a fair value gap on a price chart, traders often use candlestick patterns.
 A fair value gap typically appears in a three-candle formation, where:

-• The second candle continues the move, creating a large gap between the first and third candle.
+The second candle expands strongly in the direction of momentum.
+This creates a price imbalance between the first and third candles.

 For example: